Cozy Peach Kitchen

 Black ladle lifting chickpeas out of Instant Pot.

-Step three.
-Lock the lid in place and close the vent.
+Step three: Lock the lid in place and close the vent.
 Cook on high pressure for 30 minutes.
 It will take about 15 minutes for the pot to come to pressure.
 When the 30 minute timer is complete, allow the pressure to release naturally.

 Once the pressure is completely released (you can tell because the silver pin by the vent will drop down), remove the lid.
 Test chickpeas for doneness.

-Step four.
-Stir in crushed tomatoes and optional spinach and taste for salt.
+Step four: Stir in crushed tomatoes and optional spinach and taste for salt.
 The spinach should wilt in under a minute.
 Enjoy!

 • All of my Instant Pot recipes are made in a 6 qt DUO60 Instant Pot.
+This recipe works in an 8-quart Instant Pot, and should work in a 3 quart Instant Pot as long as it doesn't go past the max fill line.

 • Authenticity: This is not an authentic Indian Chana masala.
 It is inspired by the flavors and ingredients of other chickpea curry recipes that I've tried and loved over the years.